 - An Official transcript mailed directly to the Graduate School from each of the colleges and universities attended since high school, even if the credits transferred elsewhere.
 The mailing address is: Cratis D. Williams Graduate School, Box 32068, Boone, NC 28608.
 If you have attended Appalachian, you do not need to supply the Appalachian transcripts.
 If you transferred credits into Appalachian from another college, you will need to arrange for those to be sent.
 If you are using UPS or FedEx, our street address is Appalachian Graduate School; 287 Rivers Street, Room 232; Boone, NC 28608.

 - Official test score reports sent directly to the Graduate School (CODE 5010 for GRE, GMAT, TOEFL; 1350 for MAT) for the general examination required by the program of interest.
 International students will need to supply TOEFL or IELTS scores.
-(List of test scores required for each program) (Click here to see a grid with detailed information on the waiver qualifications of the standardized exam requirements - both general and program specific.)
+(Please review the program information in the graduate bulletin to see which test your program requires.)
+(Click here to see a grid with detailed information on the waiver qualifications of the standardized exam requirements - both general and program specific.)

 - Reference contact information; you will be prompted for email addresses for your references when you fill out the on-line application, and we will contact that person with submission instructions.
 In the event that you are requesting a reference from someone without an email address, please contact us for instructions.
 We can arrange for a paper copy of the reference information to be sent.
 The number of reference letters is 3 for all programs except the doctoral program which requires 4.